Vekaltor/Vekaltor/README.md

 ## 🙍 About me
 Welcome 👋, I'm Kamil Wójcik.
 <br><br>
-I'm 20 years old, I'm IT student.
-Currently, I am improving my knowledge and skills in building web applications.
-I mainly build projects in React technology.
-I also tried with the Angular framework in the past.
+I am 21 years old, I work at BBCR as a Junior Front-end Developer and I am studying computer science at the Lublin University of Technology.
-<br><br>
+In my free time, I improve my knowledge and skills in building web applications.
+I build projects mainly in React and Angular technologies.

-I am currently working on a "react-chat" web application that will enable login/registration and communication between friends (a project that simulates the operation of a messenger) - with JWT sockets.
-Also, I'm learning new technology now like node.js
+I am also learning backend technologies such as node.js/express.js - I used them in the react-chat project.
+In the future, I aspire to become a full-stack developer

 ## 🛠 Main Technologies
 <ul>